stevecalla/self-care-center/README.md

 ## Overview

-The Self Care Center is website allows users to positive affirmations or mantras.
+The Self Care Center is website that allows users to generate positive affirmations or mantras.
 Affirmations are thoughts of positive self-empowerment, meant to assert your self-worth.
 Mantras are repetive phrases that are repeated again and again during mindfulness practices.

 ## Website Preview